PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Speech-Service/quickstart-custom-speech-commands-speech-sdk.md

    }
    ```

-1. Aşağıdaki kodu `InitializeDialogServiceConnector` yöntem gövdesine ekleyin
+1. Yöntem gövdesine aşağıdaki kodu ekleyin`InitializeDialogServiceConnector`

    ```csharp
    // This code creates the `DialogServiceConnector` with your subscription information.